 5. An affidavit - everything written in the thesis is based on your own work and you have never tried unsuccessfully to use these results already to receive a similar degree

 6. The written agreement of the / r supervisor for a publication based thesis (only necessary in this case!) - see appendix 6 in the doctorate regulations.

 7. A list of prior publications

 8. A curriculum vitae in German language (especially the prior education should be emphasized)

 - an official certificate of good conduct - send from authority to authority (the time of request should not it be more than three months)

 - or a valid employment contract with the TUM as original and copy

 To avoid queues and waiting times, please negotiate an appointment with the Doctorate Office of the TUM well in advance!

-* Current dates for the faculty meetings and the preceeding last days of possible submissions in the downtown campus administration until the end of the summer semester 2021:
+* Current dates for the faculty meetings and the preceeding last days of possible submissions in the downtown campus administration until the end of 2021: